 Bones are made up of a solid structure organized as a matrix.
 This matrix can be visualized as the letter X. The lines that form the letter are solid and made of earth.
-The space between the lines are filled with air.
-Thus, bones create a solid but light structure allowing the body to easily move.
-Long bones have a hollow core that is filled with hemopoetic tissue called the marrow.
+The space between the lines is filled with air.
+Thus, bones create a solid but light structure, allowing the body to easily move.
+Long bones have a hollow core that is filled with hematopoietic tissue called the marrow.
 This is an aspect of the majja dhatu.

 In order to produce healthy asthi dhatu, adequate earth and air must be consumed in the proper balance through the diet.
 Earth is present in sweet foods such as grains and nuts and astringent foods such as beans.
 Air is present in bitter and pungent foods such as most vegetables.
 Consumption alone does not guarantee that healthy asthi will be formed.
 The two elements must be properly digested so that their qualities can be used to build bones.
 Thus jatharagni (main digestive fire) must be healthy.
 If it is not healthy, rather than forming healthy bones these same foods will produce ama and toxify the body and mind.

 Asthi dhatu is more than the structural tissues of the body.
-On a psychological level it is what allows a person to stand up for them selves within the world.
-Ones stature is not a function of size but quality.
+On a psychological level, it is what allows people to stand up for themselves within the world.
+One’s stature is not a function of size but quality.
 When the asthi dhatu is weak, so is one’s ability to stand solid in the face of adversity or controversy.
 This should not be mistaken as courage.
 It is steadfastness.
 It is the ability to be unwavering in one’s convictions.
-When the asthi dhatu is healthy there is a healthy confidence in one’s ideas, decisions and beliefs.
-As the asthi dhatu increases and becomes excessive, the qualities of the earth element increase and a person becomes overly attached, obstructive and stubborn.
+When the asthi dhatu is healthy, there is a healthy confidence in one’s ideas, decisions, and beliefs.
+As the asthi dhatu increases and becomes excessive, the qualities of the earth element increase and a person becomes overly attached, obstructive, and stubborn.
 It becomes difficult to move or shift directions.
-When the asthi dhatu is deficient, the qualities of the earth element decrease and there is little attachment causing a person to shrink to the background flowing with the will of others.
+When the asthi dhatu is deficient, the qualities of the earth element decrease and there is little attachment, causing a person to shrink to the background, flowing with the will of others.
 Kapha dosha is responsible for excesses in asthi dhatu.
 Vata dosha is responsible for deficiencies.
 Short term pitta imbalances do not greatly affect the psychological aspect of the asthi dhatu.
 However, long term vitiation burns out the dhatu resulting in deficiency.

 When the asthi dhatu is deficient, hair density becomes scant.
 Hair loss may be distributed throughout the scalp or in patches.
 In addition, palpation of the nails reveals that they have become thin and break easily.
 The teeth will appear crooked or become darker (gray) than usual.
 These findings are consistent with deficiency due to vata vitiation.

-When the asthi dhatu is in excess, hair density if full.
-In addition, the nails are thick and the teeth large, straight and white.
+When the asthi dhatu is in excess, hair density becomes full.
+In addition, the nails are thick and the teeth are large, straight, and white.
 These are the signs of kapha vitiation within the asthi dhatu.
-However, these findings are more difficult to discern than deficiency as a person with a kapha prakruti will also exhibit these same findings.
-Thus, secondary signs of kapha vitiation should also be observed most especially those within the digestive system such as sluggish digestion and the mind such as stubbornness.
-When these findings are present in addition to dense hair, thick nails and white teeth it can be assumed that kapha has entered the asthi dhatu.
+However, these findings are more difficult to discern than deficiency, because a person with a kapha prakruti will also exhibit these same findings.
+Thus, secondary signs of kapha vitiation should also be observed, especially those within the digestive system, such as sluggish digestion and the mind such as stubbornness.
+When these findings are present in addition to dense hair, thick nails, and white teeth it can be assumed that kapha has entered the asthi dhatu.

 When kapha dosha has entered the asthi dhatu, the best treatment is to decrease the quantity of earth element and increase the quality of the air element.
 Foods that are high in air include most fruits and leafy green vegetables.
 Note that excessive fruit may aggravate the watery aspect of kapha and so caution should be taken.
 The pungent and bitter tastes are best for increasing the qualities of air in the body.
 Thus, increasing the use of spices is important.
 In general, the diet should be light.

 Meditation for spiritual realization increases the qualities of the ether element in the body and mind.
 Thus, meditation for healing the asthi dhatu must be modified.
-Meditaiton while sitting on the floor creates a closer connection with the earth and is better than in a chair.
+Meditation while sitting on the floor creates a closer connection with the earth and is better than in a chair.
 Attention on the muladhara chakra and its connection to the earth also supports building the qualities of the earth element.
-Visualization of earth energy entering from the base of the spine during meditation and being circulated by the muldhara chakra creates a greater sense of feeling grounded and steady.
+Visualization of earth energy entering from the base of the spine during meditation and being circulated by the muladhara chakra creates a greater sense of feeling grounded and steady.
 This supports asthi dhatu.
-The mantra of the Muladhara chakra is lum.
-Quietly chanting lum with attention on muladhara chakra enhances the qualities of earth in the body and mind.
+The mantra of the Muladhara chakra is lam.
+Quietly chanting lam with attention on muladhara chakra enhances the qualities of earth in the body and mind.

 Meditations that increase ether and air are beneficial when asthi dhatu is in excess and the earth element is too strong.
-Air fills the space created by ether and this purifies the asthi dhatu.
-Meditations on the anahata chakra and vishuddha chackras and chanting their respective bijas mantras; yum and hum increase the qualities of air and ether respectively.
+Air fills the space created by ether, and this purifies the asthi dhatu.
+Meditations on the anahata chakra and vishuddha chakras and chanting their respective bija mantras; yum and hum increase the qualities of air and ether respectively.

-Several herbs are beneficial for treating bone weakness (osteoposis) and support healing due to fractures.
+Several herbs are beneficial for treating bone weakness (osteoporosis) and support healing due to fractures.
 These conditions are most commonly due to vata dosha vitiation.
-For these conditions comfrey, oatstraw and amalaki are all excellant.
+For these conditions comfrey, oatstraw and amalaki are all excellent.
 Comfrey has long been used for supporting the healing of bones following fracture.
-It is cooling and moist and blances vata and pitta doshas..
-Oatstraw is a cool tonic that also also balances vata and pitta and has been shown to stimulate bone growth.
-Amalaki, an outstanding general tonic for the body is also traditionally used to support bone development.
-Bhringaraj is a important herb that can be used for both tonfiication of the bones and purification.
-It is most benefical for pitta dosha.
+It is cooling and moist and balances vata and pitta doshas.
+Oatstraw is a cool tonic that also balances vata and pitta and has been shown to stimulate bone growth.
+Amalaki, an outstanding general tonic for the body, is also traditionally used to support bone development.
+Bhringaraj is an important herb that can be used for both tonification of the bones and purification.
+It is most beneficial for pitta dosha.
 Guggul and kutki are two herbs that are specific for purification of the bones and best for treating kapha dosha in the asthi dhatu.